Cosmetology & Wellness Careers Guide

 Students interested in becoming a beautician or cosmetologist need to complete a state-approved training program.
+You can search for local cosmetology schools through that link.
 Certificate or associate degree programs are the most popular forms of cosmetology education.
 You’ll take courses in technique, safety, and marketing as the school prepares you for the state exam required for licensure.

 Tuition varies by the beauty program and school location.
 Make sure your school is accredited, otherwise you won’t be eligible to sit for the state boards.

 In order to work in any of the cosmetology fields, you must go and graduate from a state-approved beauty school.
 Your steps will look similar to this: